eclipse-jkube/katacoda-scenarios/getting-started/spring-boot-quickstart/step1.md

 The previous command will create an empty file for our REST endpoint class ready for us to edit.

-`src/main/java/com/example/demo/DemoResource.java`{{open}}

-With can add the following content to the empty file and create a valid `DemoResource` class:
+We open the file `src/main/java/com/example/demo/DemoResource.java`{{open}} in the editor and add the following content to the empty file to create a valid `DemoResource` class:
 <pre class="file" data-filename="src/main/java/com/example/demo/DemoResource.java" data-target="replace">
 package com.example.demo;